sumcumo/lighthouse-keeper/README.md

 lighthouse-keeper --url https://www.example.com/ --showaudits
 ```

-The `url` is actually irrelevant for the list, but needed for running Lighthouse to parse the response in order to get the list.
+The `url` is actually irrelevant for the list, but needed for running Lighthouse to parse the response.

 Please have in mind that there are audits like `screenshot-thumbnails` which can’t be validated.
 These audits are marked with a `⚠` in the audits list and with `(?)` in the result.